 Can I get travel insurance to cover medical expenses related to cancer?

 While some travel insurers exclude cover for cancer-related expenses for people who have ever had cancer, others will cover cancer-related costs in some circumstances.
-For example, some policies include lists of pre-existing conditions that will be covered, including some cancers, as long as they are under control or haven’t required treatment or medication within a certain time period (for example, the previous 6 or 12 months).
+For example, some policies include lists of pre-existing conditions that will be covered, including some cancers, as long as they are under control or haven’t required treatment or medication within a certain time period.

-It is important to read the Product Disclosure Statement (PDS) for the policy you’re considering – before you purchase a policy – and if you’re unsure ask the travel insurer.
+It is important to read the Product Disclosure Statement (PDS) for the policy you’re considering.
+If you’re unsure, ask the travel insurer.
 Look particularly for any limitations and exclusions explained in the policy, particularly those relating to pre-existing medical conditions.

 If you are applying for medical expenses cover, you may be required to complete a medical assessment form and authorise your doctor to provide details of your treatment and current health status.